International Migration as an Obstacle to Achieving World Stability by Dr. John Tanton

 The Mitchell Prize Essay on International Migration

 Effects on the Country of Emigration

 - References and Notes

-In 1975 John Tanton's essay entitled "International Migration" placed third in the Mitchell Prize competition.
+In 1975 John Tanton's essay entitled "International Migration as an Obstacle to Achieving World Stability" placed third in the Mitchell Prize competition.
 The award was given during the Limits to Growth Conference in the Woodlands, Texas.
 The Conference was sponsored by The Club of Rome, the University of Houston, and Mitchell Energy & Development Corp.
-The paper became the cover story for The Ecologist, in July, 1976.
+The paper became the cover story for Ecologist, Vol. 6, No. 6, pp. 221-227, July, 1976.
 This essay is the earliest formal record of John's initiating thoughts on immigration reform.
 The movement needed a readily reproducible handout.
 It now had one.
 This essay planted the seed from which immigration reform germinated.
 While his subsequent writings reveal a deeper insight, none is more prescient or pivotal.

 Continued population growth is now widely recognized as a major component of the social, economic and environmental problems facing mankind.
 The inevitability of some form of stationary state is gaining wider acceptance.
 In contemplating the possible forms of a stationary state, it seems certain that one of its attributes must be human populations of relatively stationary size.
 Further, the spatial distribution of human populations is importantly related to such phenomena as urban areas insufficiently dense for mass transit, and the loss of prime agricultural land to development.
 Migration from the rural to the urban, and from the urban to the suburban, has many associated problems.
 Age structures in many regions result in high dependency ratios.
 The huge size of some populations units even if stationary, would make their management difficult.
 The environmental literature has extensively discussed these and other aspects of the population problem.

 Conspicuous by its absence from the environmental literature, however, is the role international migration plays in the demographic and other problems facing mankind.